lazywithclass/winston-cloudwatch/README.md

 so you should take care of that.
 See the examples below.

+If either the group or the stream do not exist they will be created for you.

 ## Usage

 Please refer to [AWS CloudWatch Logs documentation](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html) for possible contraints that might affect you.